iehgit/parrotflume/README.md

 base_url = "http://localhost:8080/v1/"
 api_key = "sk-no-key-required"  # not used, NOT allowed to be empty for llama.cpp
 model = ""   # not used, allowed to be empty for llama.cpp
-func = false  # Disable function calling, not yet supported by llama.cpp
+func = true  # Enable function calling

 [[api_providers]]
 name = "openrouter"